gem5/website/_pages/documentation/gem5-stdlib/7-using-local-data-sources.md

     }
 }
 ```

 ### Updating gem5 Resources Config

+gem5 has a default resources config in `src/python/gem5_default_config.py`.
+This resources config points to the MongoDB Atlas collection of gem5 resources.
 You can update the gem5 resources config in the following ways:

 - Set the GEM5_CONFIG environment variable to point to a new config file.
-This will override the default config.
+This will override the default resources config.

 - Have a file named gem5-config.json in the current working directory.
-This will also override the default config.
+This will also override the default resources config.

 - If the above two methods are not used, then the default resources config will be used.